metio/terraform-provider-k8s/docs/data-sources/networking_istio_io_destination_rule_v1_manifest.md

 Optional:

-- `h2_upgrade_policy` (String) Specify if http1.1 connection should be upgraded to http2 for the associated destination.Valid Options: DEFAULT, DO_NOT_UPGRADE, UPGRADE
+- `h2_upgrade_policy` (String) Specify if http1.1 connection should be upgraded to http2 for the associated destination.
+Valid Options: DEFAULT, DO_NOT_UPGRADE, UPGRADE
 - `http1_max_pending_requests` (Number) Maximum number of requests that will be queued while waiting for a ready connection pool connection.
 - `http2_max_requests` (Number) Maximum number of active requests to a destination.
 - `idle_timeout` (String) The idle timeout for upstream connection pool connections.